-The audioguides are available for the following exhibitions: “All the King’s Tapestries…” (available only in Polish and English), “State Rooms”, “Crown Treasury and Armoury”, “Art of the Orient”(Ottoman Turkish Tents are available only in Polish) and “The Lost Wawel”.
+The audioguides are available for the following exhibitions: "State Rooms, “Crown Treasury and Armoury”, “Art of the Orient”(Ottoman Turkish Tents are available only in Polish) and “The Lost Wawel”.

 Renting the audioguides is an extra service and is available in the Visitors Center on the Wawel Hill.
 The Framica company deals with rentals.